 BGR → Download this app right now: Gorgeous Peek Calendar for iPhone

 Cult of Mac → Peek Brings Clear-Like Gestures And Bold Design To Your Calendar

 Delfi → Google’is ja Microsoftis töötanud Eestis elav disainer kirjutas disaini-käsiraamatu tavalistele inimestele

 Froont → Design user research explained for everyone

 BestMarketing → Eesti disainer kirjutas disaini käsiraamatu tavalistele inimestele

 I believe the best recognition for designers is when people find their design valuable and their work creates impact.
-So the awards I may be given are quite irrelevant to be mentioned.
+So the awards I may be given are quite irrelevant and useless to be mentioned.